semoal/should_send_same_site_none/README.md

 With this gem you can check a user-agent is compatible with `SameSite:none` cookie.

+## Background

+With Chrome 80 in February 2020, Chrome will treat cookies that have no declared SameSite value as `SameSite=Lax` cookies.
+Other browser vendors are expected to follow Google’s lead.
+(See this [Blog Post](https://blog.chromium.org/2019/10/developers-get-ready-for-new.html)).

+If you manage cross-site cookies, you will need to apply the SameSite=None; Secure setting to those cookies.
+However, some browsers, including some versions of Chrome, Safari and UC Browser, might handle the None value in unintended ways, requiring developers to code exceptions for those clients.

+`isSameSiteNoneCompatible` utility function detects incompatible user agents based on a [list of known incompatible clients](https://www.chromium.org/updates/same-site/incompatible-clients) and returns `true` if the given user-agent string is compatible with `SameSite=None` cookie attribute.

 ## Installation

 Add this line to your application's Gemfile: